 Patients with gallstones may require surgery to remove the gallbladder.
 Other diseases may need long-term medical attention to control and minimize the consequences of your illness.

-In patients with cirrhosis and end-stage liver disease, medications may be required to control the amount of protein absorbed in the diet.
+In patients with cirrhosis and end-stage liver disease, medications may be required to control the protein absorbed in the diet.

 The liver affected by cirrhosis may not be able to metabolize the waste products, resulting in elevated levels of ammonia in the blood and hepatic encephalopathy (lethargy, confusion, coma).